 Total Credit Hours18

-Requirements for the minor are met by completing the required gateway course and 15 elective credit hours identified below.
+Requirements for the minor are met by completing the required gateway course, one focused elective from the list above and 12 elective credit hours identified below.
 Here are additional guidelines regarding the requirements:

 • At least 12 credit hours must be upper-division (3000 or higher level).

-• 6 credit hours must be taken in engineering courses (including Computer Science).
-Here is a link to submit enrollment requests for department-restricted courses.
+• 6 credit hours must be taken in engineering courses (including computer science).
+Submit enrollment requests for department-restricted courses using the departmental course request forms.

 • Up to 9 credit hours can be taken outside of engineering (i.e. IPHY, MCDB, PHIL).